m-clark/data-processing-and-visualization/workshop_programming/ReadMe.md

-## Workshop Project folder for the Tidyverse
+## Workshop Project folder for the Programming Section

 This folder contains an RStudio project.
 You have access to several things: